 The RMCC provides oversight and works closely with an independent contractor to provide mosquito control for the Town of Rye.
-The Contractor selected for 2018 is Dragon Mosquito Control, Inc., PO Box 46, Stratham, NH, 03885, (603) 734-4144.
+The current contractor selected is Dragon Mosquito Control, Inc., PO Box 46, Stratham, NH, 03885, (603) 734-4144.
 Controlling mosquito populations and the potential occurrence of Eastern Equine Encephalitis (EEE) and West Nile Virus (WNV) are the top priorities of the RMCC.